-This sweet-tart low-sugar strawberry rhubarb jam is set with chia seed instead of loads of sugar or pectin, for a light, fresh taste that you'll love!
-Serve this refined sugar-free jam on toast, in PBJs, over pancakes, stirred into yogurt, or in chia pudding.
+This sweet-tart strawberry rhubarb jam is set with chia seed instead of loads of sugar or pectin, for a light, fresh taste that you'll love!
+Made with 4 ingredients in less than 30 minutes.
+If you don't have rhubarb, make the variation using strawberries (or blueberries) only.

 I can never get enough of strawberries and rhubarb together.
-Whether it's in the form of crisp, crumble, pie, cobbler, or galettes, the sweet-tart combo ends up greater than the sum of its parts.
+Whether it's in the form of strawberry-rhubarb crumble, gluten-free strawberry rhubarb galettes, or this easy preserve, the sweet-tart combo ends up greater than the sum of its parts.
 The uniquely floral taste of tangy rhubarb melds perfectly with ripe red berries, turning a luscious shade of crimson.

 Ingredients